ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

   cmd /c "c:\rclone\rclone\rclone.exe"  mount <DriveName>:/<DriveName>/ <DriveLetter>: --vfs-cache-mode full
   ```
  ## Creating scheduled task to mount the drive on each system startup
-   Use the following PowerShell script to create the task:
+   Use the following code block to create the task:
    ```nh
    	## The name and description of the scheduled task.
     $TaskName = "Rclone"